Building legacies: Gogo Skhotheni drops Cavo to launch her own club

 Mzansi wishes Skhotheni well in her new ventures

-People wished Shotheni well in her new adventure, and they cannot wait to see what she comes up with in August when she launches her own lounge.
+People wished Skhotheni well in her new adventure, and they cannot wait to see what she comes up with in August when she launches her own lounge.

 Kgoshigadi Modipadi said: